css-lab-rwth/gicat-filter-collection/README.md

 Feel free to discuss and expand our collection with your own generated filters.\
 To do so, just clone our Repository and create a [Pull request](https://github.com/css-lab-rwth/gicat-filter-collection/pulls) with your proposed filter files.\
+To learn more about Pull requests, click [here](https://docs.github.com/en/pull-requests).\
 If you have any problems or suggestions, please use this Repository's [Issue](https://github.com/css-lab-rwth/gicat-filter-collection/issues) list.